Bunker/fraisdujardin.top/README.md

 # Fraisdujardin.top or homegrown.top

-This project is build out of the need to build an application to streamline and in a way automate the selling of extra vegetables in my garden to neighbours, friends and collegues
+This project is build out of the need to build an application to streamline and in a way automate the selling of extra vegetables in my garden to neighbours, friends and collegues.

+The basis of this application is the e-commerce tutorial by [envatotuts+][1]

 Version 1:
 --------